dylangageot/cmake-project-template/README.md

 std::cout << "Remainder of the division is " << r.remainder;
 ```

-To link against the static library and include header directories in the project, add those lines in your `CMakeLists.txt` file:
+To link against the static library that has been installed in the previous step of this guide, add those lines in your `CMakeLists.txt` file:

 ```CMake
 find_package(division REQUIRED)